shrey094/Useful-Resources/new.md

-[Reqres A hosted REST-API ready to respond to your AJAX requests ]https://reqres.in/ [QA Automation: RestAssured ]https://www.qaautomation.co.in/search/label/RestAssured?m=1

-uttesh/pdfngreport: This is the pdf report plugin library written for testng/selenium frameworks, this listener will generate the pdf report on testcases execution, its very simple to configure no need to write any code. https://github.com/uttesh/pdfngreport
-JitPack | Publish JVM and Android libraries https://jitpack.io/ StickyMinds | Software Testing & QA Online Community https://www.stickyminds.com/ Vinsguru http://www.vinsguru.com/
+[Reqres A hosted REST-API ready to respond to your AJAX requests ]https://reqres.in/ [QA Automation: RestAssured ]https://www.qaautomation.co.in/search/label/RestAssured?m=1 JitPack | Publish JVM and Android libraries https://jitpack.io/ StickyMinds | Software Testing & QA Online Community https://www.stickyminds.com/ Vinsguru http://www.vinsguru.com/